linux-system-roles/firewall/README.md

 service: [ftp,tftp]
 ```

 If a specified service does not exist in firewalld, the module will fail in diff mode,
 and when run in check mode will always report no changes and warn the user of the potential for failure.

-###### User defined services
+#### User-defined services

 You can use `service` with `state: present` to add a service, along
 with any of the options `short`, `description`, `port`, `source_port`, `protocol`,
 `helper_module`, or `destination` to initialize and add options to the service e.g.

 ```yaml
 firewall:
   # Adds custom service named customservice,